f4taal/f4taal.github.io/_posts/2024-05-20-Microsoft-Sentinel-SIEM-Project.md

 ## Step 3: Incident Detection and Response
-In this stage, I concentrated on incident detection and response.
-I reviewed the security events logged by the system, using machine learning and advanced analytics to identify potential threats and anomalies.
-I created incident processes detailing the steps to handle various security issues, streamlining the response process.
-I configured automated response actions to enable swift reactions to specific incidents, reducing manual intervention and response times.
-Additionally, I performed in-depth security incident analyses using Sentinel's features to gather information, determine root causes, and resolve issues effectively.
+In this stage you will review the security events logged by the system, using machine learning and advanced analytics to identify potential threats and anomalies. *I created incident processes detailing the steps to handle various security issues, streamlining the response process, configured automated response actions to enable swift reactions to specific incidents, reducing manual intervention and response times, and performed in-depth security incident analyses using Sentinel's features to gather information, determine root causes, and resolve issues effectively.*

 ![image](/img/truesecrets/sentinel-14.png)